Famous Fair & Festival of Odisha

 12 months 13 Festivals of Odisha

-Chandan Yatra – It is held at Puri for 2 1 days from the 3rd day of the bright fortnight of Baishakha (April – May) and some other temple of Radha Krishna in Odisha.
-The image of Jagannath and other deities are taken in a stately cruise in the Narendra tank every day at Puri.
+Chandan Yatra – It is held at Puri for 2 days from the 3rd day of the bright fortnight of Baishakha (April – May) and some other temples of Radha Krishna in Odisha.
+The image of Jagannath and other deities is taken in a stately cruise in the Narendra tank every day at Puri.

-Sitala Sasthi Yatra – Sitala Sasthi Yatra is celebrated at Bhubaneswar and Sambalpur are famous in Odisha for the gorgeous procession of Lord Shiva and Parvati on the 6th day of the bright fortnight of Jyestha.
+Sitala Sasthi Yatra – Sitala Sasthi Yatra is celebrated at Bhubaneswar and Sambalpur famous in Odisha for the gorgeous procession of Lord Shiva and Parvati on the 6th day of the bright fortnight of Jyestha.
 (May-June).
-It is the marriage ceremony of Lord Shiva with Parbati.
+It is the marriage ceremony of Lord Shiva with Parvati.

 Snana Yatra – Bathing festival of Lord Jagannath at Puri held on the full moon day of Jyestha (May-June).